Alec Baldwin Returns As Donald Trump In Blistering New ‘SNL’ Skit Tackling Impeachment

 The camera then shows Baldwin as Trump choosing someone to take the fall, first by trying to flatter Pence.

 Kanye West, played by Chris Redd, made an appearance as well.
-West has apparently been off his medication and decides to no longer support the president after the impeachment proceedings began.
+West had apparently been off his medication and so he decided to no longer support the president after the impeachment proceedings began.

-Finally, Trump turns to Schreiber, who explains that his character Ray Donovan isn’t a real person.
-If the president needs someone to help him with his current legal situation, he should call Liam Neesan, the pair decides.
+Finally, Trump turns to Schreiber, who explained that his character Ray Donovan isn’t a real person.
+If the president needs someone to help with his current legal situation, he should call Liam Neesan, the pair decides.

 Baldwin’s return as Trump came as somewhat of a surprise after the actor revealed that he hated playing the president and didn’t want to do it again, as The Inquisitr previously reported.